Opposite-colored bishops endgame

 Many players in a poor position have escaped a loss by trading down to such an endgame.
-These endgames are sometimes drawn when one side has an advantage of two or even three pawns, since the weaker side can create a blockade on the squares on which their bishop operates.
+These endgames are normally drawn when one side has a one-pawn advantage.
+Two or even three extra pawns may not suffice for a win either, since the weaker side can create a blockade on the squares on which their bishop operates.

 General principles

 Edmar Mednis gives two principles for endgames with bishops on opposite colors: